 - Blend in the vanilla, and then mix in the flour, just until it comes together to form a dough.

-- Turn the dough out into a nonstick 9" tart pan, preferably with a removable bottom for neat cutting.
+- Turn the dough out into your 9" tart pan.
 Use your hands to smooth out the dough into an even layer.
 Finish smoothing with an offset spatula or spreader.
 You are looking for a flat even surface.

 - Arrange the pecan halves decoratively across the entire surface.
 When you are satisfied with your design, press them into the dough with gentle pressure from the palm of your hand.
 This will ensure they won't fall off when you cut the shortbread.